-The web of conflicts described above not only results in distributional effects (e.g., transferring benefits between LPs and GPs or among different groups of LPs), but also imposes efficiency costs.
-As discussed in Section I.A., the efficiency of the private equity model is fundamentally based on the pre-defined limited duration of funds.
-By their very nature, continuation funds distort this crucial feature, breaking the incentive-compatible structure of a limited term.
+As discussed in Section I.A., the efficiency of the private equity model is essentially based on a compensation structure that motivates the GP to maximize value for other LPs and the pre-defined limited duration of funds.
+By their very nature, continuation funds distort these features, breaking the incentive-compatible structure of a limited term.
+This deviation not only results in distributional effects (e.g., transferring benefits between LPs and GPs or among different groups of LPs), but also imposes efficiency costs.